Left Behind: World at War

 Left Behind: World at War is a 2005 American Christian thriller film and the third in the series of films based on the Left Behind book series.
 It was directed by Craig R. Baxley and produced by Cloud Ten Pictures.
 The film premiered in churches on October 21, 2005, before its release on DVD and VHS on October 25, 2005.
-It was based primarily on the last fifty pages of the 1996 novel Tribulation Force and is currently the concluding film in the Left Behind film series, as a new adaption of the first book was made and released on October 3, 2014.
+It was based primarily on the last fifty pages of the 1996 novel Tribulation Force and is currently the last film in the Left Behind film series, as a new adaption of the first book was made and released on October 3, 2014.
+The film ends with a cliffhanger that is never resolved as the producers decided not make a fourth installment.

 Plot

 Eighteen months after the events of the previous film, the world has fallen into chaos.
 In the collapsing ruins of the White House, U.S. President Gerald Fitzhugh (Louis Gossett Jr.) videotapes a confession.
 He looks out the window as a shadowy figure arrives in the doorway.

 One week earlier, the Tribulation Force, consisting of Rayford Steele (Brad Johnson), his daughter Chloe (Janaya Stephens), Buck Williams (Kirk Cameron), Bruce Barnes (Arnold Pinnock), and Chris Smith are in the process of stealing Bibles from a Global Community (GC) compound.
-Guards burst into the warehouse and are handily defeated by Chris (Using Kung fu) while the remaining Trib Force members escape.
+Guards burst into the warehouse and are handily defeated by Chris (using kung fu) while the remaining Trib Force members escape.
 In Washington, D.C., the President and his Vice-President, John Mallory (Charles Martin Smith), are taking some time away from the White House.
 Mallory informs Fitzhugh of Nicolae's plans and how he has found evidence that Nicolae is planning a biological attack on American soil.
 Before he can share the information, Mallory is killed in an ambush, but a militia group comes to the aid of the President.

 Back at the Trib Force underground headquarters, Bruce Barnes performs a double wedding ceremony: Buck to Chloe, and Rayford to Amanda White, the newest member who once knew Rayford's first wife before the vanishings.
 After the ceremony is over, Buck heads over to Los Angeles and Rayford flies to New Babylon.
 Nicolae meets with Fitzhugh who expresses his deepest concern over the news of Mallory's death, and teams up with Carolyn Miller, who poses as Nicolae's top aide at GC headquarters.
 Together, they find Nicolae's secret plan of stealing Bibles and lacing them with anthrax before distributing them.
 The GC block their escape, and Fitzhugh kills one of the guards in the process.